You can use Restricted Mode to let users access YouTube videos while blocking other YouTube content. You can:

 Step 1: Set up HTTPS Inspection

-- If you use YouTube - Restricted Mode via CONNECT Header or the Cloud Extension to apply your Content Modification policies rather than the On-Premise Appliance, skip to Step 2.
+- If you use YouTube - Restricted Mode via CONNECT Header or the Cloud Filter Extension to apply your Content Modification policies rather than the On-Premise Appliance, skip to Step 2.

 - If not, ensure you have a HTTPS Inspection Policy to Decrypt and Inspect the Everything category, or if this is not possible, the YouTube category.